 Here is a summary of the configure options and arguments that are most often useful for building GDB. configure also has several other options not listed here.
-See (configure.info)What Configure Does, for a full explanation of configure.
+See (autoconf.info)Running configure scripts, for a full explanation of configure.

 You may introduce options with a single ‘-’ rather than ‘--’ if you prefer; but you may abbreviate option names if you use ‘--’.

 Display a quick summary of how to invoke configure.